mkattus/Getting-and-Cleaning-Data-Assignment/README.md

 ```

 ## 1. Create one data set
-The goal here is to make a single, tidy data set comprised of all data read in above.
-I first merged the 'test' data, as well as assigned names to the variable to make later merging easy.
-Then I merged the training data, along with the same names used above.
+The goal here is to make a single, tidy data set comprised raw data read in above.
+I first merged the 'test' data (subject IDs, activities, and measurements), as well as assigned names to the variable to make later merging easy.
+Then I merged the 'training' data, along with the same names used above.
 Creating the test and training data sets to have the same variable names make merging these two data sets really easy with the 'rbind' function.
 It also took care of step 4 below.

 Single merged data set is called: 'data'